Magisk-Modules-Alt-Repo/data_backup/README.md

 - Magisk 20.4+
 - Optionally: Windows, macOS or Linux PC with [Android Platform Tools](https://developer.android.com/studio/command-line/adb) installed
 - Optionally: External storage device (extSD or USB-OTG)

+## Installing script

+The script data_backup.sh will be integrated into the system by installing a Magisk module data_backup_v2.xx-MAGISK.zip.
+- Download the module and copy it to internal storage.
+- In the Magisk App: Modules - Install from storage - select the downloaded module .zip - Reboot.
+Done, now you can use it.

+## Running script

+There are 2 variants for running script, from device or PC therminal.
+1. Main variant: From ***Android therminal***, for examle [Material Terminal](https://play.google.com/store/apps/details?id=yarolegovich.materialterminal&pli=1) or other.

+    `su`

+    `data_backup.sh`

+2. From PC:

+   `adb shell`

+    `su`

+    `data_backup.sh`